There is a lot of research involved in deciding to invest in property. Have you read our tips on whether buy-to-let is right for you?

 - There are plenty of reasons to keep your investment separate and find an agent to manage the property for you.
 You are less inclined to choose a property that matches your own lifestyle and taste, and to focus on finding the best investment.

 - Look out for up-and-coming areas.
-For example, look for property hot spots, where the area is being regenerated or improved transport links.
+For example, search for property hotspots, where the area is being regenerated or where there may be improved transport links.
 These areas may be cheaper to buy now, but offer a good return on investment in the long term.

 - What is the crime rate like in the areas?

-Once you have chosen a location, think about the property.
+Once you have chosen a location, think about the property itself.
 There are several things that will make the property more appealing:

 - If you have a specific tenant in mind, ask yourself or your agent what kind of property they might be looking for.